sentienhq/ultralight-s3/README.md

-# femto-s3
+# ultralight-s3

-A turbo lightweight S3 client that doesn't require anything and anyone.
+A ~15KB lightweight S3 client that doesn't require anything and anyone.
 Only for the thick-skinned personalities.

 - Works on Node, edge, workers, lambda, and browser (NOT IMEPLEMENTED YET)
 - Supports only essential S3 APIs (list, put (single and multipart), get (single and stream), delete, etc...)